A12N4V/REST-API/README.md

-A simple REST API with NodeJs
+A simple REST API made with NodeJs